bmehner/jekyll-now/_posts/2018-12-01-graphhopper.md

 In the request you need to set the coordinates of your starting point and of your destination.
 In the example above we also want the fastest route by car.

 By default GraphHopper's result contains some meta data for the routing like distance and duration for the route.
-It also contains a list of instructions ("Turn left into Blabla street"), way points and so on. it provides you with all the information needed to plot results like this for your users:
+It also contains a list of instructions ("Turn left into Blabla street"), way points and so on.
+It provides you with all the information needed to plot results like this for your users:

 ![GraphHopper-Result](/images/GraphHopper_Result.png)